awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 1. Watch the progress through the pipeline\.
 Wait for a success message on the action that uses the resource associated with another AWS account\.
 **Note**
 You will receive an error if you try to view details for the action while signed in with *AccountA*\.
-Sign out, and then sign in with *AccountB* to view the deployment details in AWS CodeDeploy\.
+Sign out, and then sign in with *AccountB* to view the deployment details in CodeDeploy\.